 I mentioned at the start of this book about KOBO and Waterstones.
 In the UK these are two very long-established and trusted brands who also deliver to other well-established book stores (WHSmith, Tesco etc).
 Via Help For Writers you have access to these and more importantly a wider book audience and opportunity for additional promotion from the store.

 As you can see there are some very important differences.
-In the US, Amazon may be 50% of the book market.
-But it’s not the same elsewhere around the world and there are opportunities should you decide not to restrict your book’s availability.
+In the US, Amazon may be 50% of the book market, but it’s not the same elsewhere around the world and there are opportunities to be had should you decide not to restrict your book’s availability.

 Written by Nick Dunn, CEO of Help For Writers.